burkeholland/deno-first-look/lessons/welcome/intro.md

 ## Who Are You?

 You should be a JavaScript developer with knowledge of Node.js.
 It's likely that if you're doing JavaScript development these days, that's a given.
-Node.js is used by most people in at least a development capacity - running local web servers, linting tools, etc. If you are using Node.js in production to host applications such as websites, services, microservices, etc, then this course is especially applicable to you.
+Node.js is used by most people in at least a development capacity - running local web servers, linting tools, etc. If you are using Node.js in production to host applications such as websites, services, microservices, etc., then this course is especially applicable to you.
 Many of the exercises we'll go through in this course will specifically compare to functionality or libraries that exist today in Node.

 TypeScript is also a plus, but not required.
-We don't spend a lot of time getting into types or messing with TypeScript paticulars like interfaces, modules or the compiler details.
+We don't spend a lot of time getting into types or messing with TypeScript particulars like interfaces, modules or the compiler details.
 There is quite a bit of that in Deno, but my feeling is that it adds a layer of confusion that isn't necessary to understand and be productive with Deno.
 It's also extremely off-putting if you don't know TypeScript, and I don't want to put you off.
 I want to excite you.

 If you would like to get a general knowledge of what TypeScript is, refer to [this video](https://channel9.msdn.com/posts/Anders-Hejlsberg-Introducing-TypeScript), which should be sufficient knowledge for this course.
 Normal JavaScript works just fine in TypeScript, and Deno supports both so I wouldn't worry too much about it.